 As defined under OBU methodology, the Structure Damage Rate is calculated based on the methodology used in the USACE Flood Damage Analysis (FDA) program.
 The FDA program assigns a relative Structure Replacement Value according to type of structure and estimates the percent structure damage based on the depth of flooding above the finish floor.
-Similarly, the FDA program assigns a relative Contents Replacement Value according to type of structure and estimates the percent of contents damage based on the depth of flooding (Table 9 & Table 10).
-Table 11 summarizes the CBU's by Land Use Category.
+Similarly, the FDA program assigns a relative Contents Replacement Value according to type of structure and estimates the percent of contents damage based on the depth of flooding (reference again, Table 9 & Table 10, pages 38 and 39 respectively).
+Table 11 (page 40) summarizes the CBU's by Land Use Category.